leanprover/theorem_proving_in_lean4/type_classes.rst

 That is, in ``dite c t e``, we can assume ``hc : c`` in the "then" branch, and ``hnc : ¬ c`` in the "else" branch.
 To make ``dite`` more convenient to use, Lean allows us to write ``if h : c then t else e`` instead of ``dite c (λ h : c, t) (λ h : ¬ c, e)``.

 In the standard library, we cannot prove that every proposition is decidable.
 But we can prove that *certain* propositions are decidable.
-For example, we can prove that basic operations like equality and comparisons on the natural numbers and the integers are decidable.
+For example, we can prove the decidability of basic operations like equality and comparisons on the natural numbers and the integers.
 Moreover, decidability is preserved under propositional connectives:

 .. code-block:: lean